 - 1. Complaints directed at an individual instructor or staff member should be discussed directly with the individual involved. - 2.
-If one-on-one discussion fails to result in a satisfactory resolution, a written complaint must be submitted to the Campus Director, who will respond to the complaint in writing within ten (10) business days (excluding weekends and Federal holidays). - 3.
+If one-on-one discussion fails to result in a satisfactory resolution, a written complaint must be submitted to the Campus Director, Director of Education, or Director of Nursing who will respond to the complaint in writing within ten (10) business days (excluding weekends and Federal holidays).
+A Student Complaint Form is available on the College's website at https://wcui.edu/consumer-information/. - 3.
 If the student is not satisfied with the proposed resolution, the student must respond to the Corporate Director of Compliance: Lisa Ingoldsby, 3580 Wilshire Blvd., 4th Floor, Los Angeles, CA 90010; (310) 289-5123; lisa.ingoldsby@wcui.edu, in writing, within ten (10) business days (excluding weekends and Federal holidays).
-The Corporate Director of Compliance will issue a final written response to the student within ten (10) business days (excluding weekends and Federal holidays).

-4. If the student complaint cannot be resolved after exhausting the College's grievance procedure, the student may file a complaint with the applicable state agency.
+The Corporate Director of Compliance will issue a final written response to the student within ten (10) business days (excluding weekends and Federal holidays). - 4.
+If the student complaint cannot be resolved after exhausting the College's grievance procedure, the student may file a complaint with the applicable state agency.